Have a question? Send it to us at email@example.com and we’ll post your question and our answer here.

 It can obviously be a little daunting to enter the unfamiliar world of scientific research.
-Fortunately many professors are willing to take in and teach young and enthusiastic students such as yourselves.
+Fortunately, many professors are willing to take in and teach young and enthusiastic students.
 The first thing to do is find an area of science that interests you.
 Look around at local colleges and universities for professors that have the same interest (a simple Google search with the college/university name and science subject would suffice).
-Then send that professor an email, better yet send several professors emails, not all of them will respond but you may find the one willing to take on a young student.
-Check out our own grad student perspective on how to get involved in research: How I do Research.
+Then send that professor an email.
+Not all of them will respond, but you may find the one willing to take on a young student.

 What kind of file should the manuscript be submitted in?

 The text of the manuscript should be submitted in Word format.

 Should figures be embedded in the text or included as separate files?